Logo

 Why VR16 Ultra-Wide

 Every Visorix camera captures in a format we call VR16 Ultra-Wide.
 Why does that matter to you as a creator?
 Because the format you shoot on decides how much real detail you keep and how the viewer ends up experiencing your work in the headset.
-Most VR cameras use fisheye glass.
+Most immersive cameras use fisheye glass.
 We do not.
 Here is why.

 VR16